aklump/cloudy-tools/knowledge/pages/usage/configuration.md

         CLOUDY_PACKAGE_CONFIG=script.example.yml

 1. Set it's value to the path of a supported file to use as configuration, absolute paths must begin with a forward slash, otherwise the path will be taken relative to the directory containing the script, i.e., `$(dirname your_cloudy_script.sh)`
 1. You may add additional configuration files by adding something like following in the YAML of the base configuration file.
 Notice the use of `~` to reference the user's home directory; this is a nice way to allow per-user configuration overrides.
 Additional configuration files are optional and will only be included if they exist.
-The use of the `{APP_ROOT}` token is encouraged over the use of relative paths, as it is less confusing.
+The use of the `{CLOUDY_BASEPATH}` token is encouraged over the use of relative paths, as it is less confusing.

         additional_config:
-          - {APP_ROOT}/.my_app/config.yml
+          - {CLOUDY_BASEPATH}/.my_app/config.yml
           - _install.local.yml
           - ~/.my_project.yml